booo/ipv6-prefix-delegation/README.md

 ## Ideas for solutions

-- idependent mechanism that configures prefixes in the network
+- independent mechanism that configures prefixes in the network
 - DHCPv6 over a layer 2 tunnel from the node to the gateway
 - unicast request over DHCPv6 relay on the node to the gateway
 - normal DHCPv6 prefix delegation from node to node